LeonidDybowski/drop/README.md

 # DROP

-Finding the disease-causing variant for a patient based on the whole exome or whole genome sequencing is usually possible in less than 50% of cases.
-Incorporation of the RNA sequencing can improve the diagnostic yield by 8-36%.
+Finding the disease-causing variant for a patient based on whole exome or whole genome sequencing is usually possible in less than 50% of cases.
+Incorporating RNA sequencing can improve this percentage by 8-36%.

-The standard analysis of differential gene expression is usually unsuitable for the diagnostics of rare diseases, because there is only one replica for each sample.
+The standard analysis of differential gene expression is usually not preferred for the diagnostics of rare diseases, because there is only one replica for each sample.
 It is still possible to perform a DESeq2 analysis for each of the affected individuals against a list of the unaffected ones and then do a Gene Set Enrichment Analysis to find the potentially dysregulated pathway.
 However, there are several other tools that are more tailored for the diagnostics of rare diseases by using statistical methods for fidning outliers.

 The DROP pipeline incorporates three of them:
 1. OUTRIDER (Outlier in RNA-Seq Finder) that searchs for the events of aberrant expression.
 It is based on denoising autoencoders and negative binomial distribution.
 2. FRASER (Find RAre Splicing Events in RNA-seq) is used to screen the transcripts for the abnormal splicing.
-It calculates the fraction of reads for each splicing site, also employs autoencoders and beta-binomial distribution.
+It calculates the fraction of reads for each splicing site, employs autoencoders and looks for the outliers from beta-binomial distribution.
-3. MAE (Mono-allelic expression) employs negative binomial test to identify the heterozygous variants that are expressed from only one allele.
+3. MAE (Mono-allelic expression) applies a negative binomial test to identify the heterozygous variants that are expressed from only one allele.

 The combination of these tools was shown to increas the diagnostic yield by 16%.
 In this work, this pipeline was applied to a cohort of 75 patients (55 affected) to estimate the number of candidate findings.
 This project was part of the thesis practical phase at the Hochschule Bonn-Rhein-Sieg.